 Wipe Clean Units

 In the same way that your splashbacks are susceptible to stains, spills and splashes, it is also true for your units, which also have the bonus of sticky fingers looking for crisps and snacks.
 Look for doors that have finishes that are easy to clean, wood often looks beautiful but tens to be difficult when it comes to stains (we have a hardwood work top and speak from bitter experience…).
 Shiny, gloss surfaces may look impractical, but are often the easiest to clean as they are simple to wipe down.
+It would also be smart to get a water filter so that your family is not drinking chemicals like fluoride and chlorine.

 Locks on those doors